luolingchun/flask-openapi3/docs/Quickstart.md

 ```shell
 python hello.py
 ```
-You will see the output.
+You will see the output:

 ```
   __ _           _                                             _  _____